top of page

 All of my prints begin as a drawing - sometimes even just a quick, scribbly sketch.Once I am happy with my design I re-draw the image (in reverse) onto my chosen plate and start working into it with my printmakers’ tools.

-My prints are typically ‘limited edition’ originals, which means that together they form a select number of prints taken from one finished plate - usually copper, zinc, perspex or even cardboard - that I have manipulated with specialist tools.
+My prints are ‘limited edition’ originals, which means that together they form a select number of prints taken from one finished plate - usually copper, zinc, perspex or even cardboard - that I have manipulated with specialist printmaking tools.

 When my plate is ready to be printed I 'ink up': ink is pushed into the lines and burrs created during the engraving process.
 Then the white parts of the image are wiped clean and polished with tissue paper.